Skip to content

 The ADVINTAGE® White Transformation: Unlocking Elegance

-The application of a single drop of ADVINTAGE® White to a glass of the Indian Wells Chardonnay is nothing short of transformative.
-It addresses the wine's specific shortcomings with remarkable precision.
+The application of a precision micro-dose of ADVINTAGE® White to a glass of the Indian Wells Chardonnay addresses the wine's specific shortcomings with remarkable precision.

 The first noticeable change is the rebalancing of the flavor profile.
 The heavy caramelized notes are gently toned down, allowing crisper, brighter apple and tropical notes to take center stage.
 The sticky sensation is completely eliminated, replaced by a smooth texture that glides across the palate with enhanced "spreadability."